 The U.S. Preventive Services Task Force (USPSTF) recommends against screening women who are not at high risk for ovarian cancer.
 The USPSTF found that testing for ovarian cancer may do more harm than good.
 Current testing methods, like pelvic exams, ultrasound, and blood tests, can lead to "false positives" (results that say a woman has ovarian cancer when she really does not have ovarian cancer).
 These incorrect results can lead to surgeries that are not needed and that can be risky.

 Some women, like those who are at high risk, can talk to their doctor about their risk and what they can do to help prevent ovarian cancer.

-For more information about ovarian cancer, call the OWH Helpline at 800-994-9662 or contact the following organizations:
+For more information about ovarian cancer, call the OWH Helpline at 1-800-994-9662 or contact the following organizations:

-The Office on Women's Health is grateful for the additional reviews by:
+The Office on Women's Health is grateful for the medical review in 2014 by:

 All material contained on these pages are free of copyright restrictions and may be copied, reproduced, or duplicated without permission of the Office on Women’s Health in the U.S. Department of Health and Human Services.
 Citation of the source is appreciated.

 Page last updated: May 03, 2017.